Tiny-Turo/The-Shooting-Game/documents/RFC.md

 # Problem #1

-I need a way to keep the gun system modulable - so it is easy to add types of bullets, receivers, barrels and all sorts of things.
+I need a way to keep the gun system modulable - so it is easy to add types of bullets, actions, bodys and all sorts of things.

 # Solution